Applying for research degrees

 Step 2 – apply

-Before you apply you should contact your graduate school and ask if they have any special application requirements or Faculty-specific guidance you need to follow.
-When applying, it is important you state clearly the intended project or programme.
+When applying, it is important that you state clearly the intended project or programme.

 Declaring a criminal conviction